redhat-openstack/website/source/uncategorized/tuskar-cli.html.md

 ## Quick Usage

-Once Tuskar is successfully installed in the undercloud with Instack the following steps can be used to deploy the overcloud.
+Once Tuskar has been successfully installed in the undercloud with Instack the following steps can be used to deploy the overcloud.

-1. First initialise the command line enviroment, this will load the credentials and default settings for a deployment.
+1. First, initialise the command line enviroment, this will load the credentials and default settings for a deployment.

          source ~/deploy-overcloudrc
          source ~/tripleo-undercloud-passwords